TzuHuanTai/RaspberryPi_WebRTC/README.md

     ```

 # Install the [coturn](https://github.com/coturn/coturn) (Optional)
 If the cellular network is used, the `coturn` is required because the 5G NAT setting by ISP may block p2p.
+Or try some cloud service that provides TURN server.
 1. Install
     ```bash
     sudo apt update